learn-co-curriculum/python-p3-sqlalchemy-one-to-many/README.md

     price = Column(Integer())

 ```

+Note that we've added a `convention` and `metadata` to our models.
+SQLite
+requires names for changes to foreign keys (we'll talk about these shortly)
+and several other fields in models.
+Our `convention` provides a template for
+naming these changes, and `metadata` saves them to a `sqlalchemy.MetaData`
+object.
+Passing this to our `declarative_base` object allows Alembic to generate
+these names automatically when we autogenerate migrations.

 Run `alembic revision --autogenerate -m'Create Game Model'` from inside of the
 `lib/` directory.
 You should see the following output: